-This policy reinforces our duty to comply with relevant legislation and statutory requirements and as the borough continues to grow, confirms our commitment to improve equality and diversity for all who live, learn, earn in or visit Enfield, as reflected in our Council Plan 2020-22.2 It outlines the behaviours and values that everyone working for the Council must demonstrate and the actions they must take in order to make this a reality.
+This policy reinforces our duty to comply with relevant legislation and statutory requirements and as the borough continues to grow, confirms our commitment to improve equality and diversity for all who live, learn, earn or visit in Enfield, as reflected in our Council Plan 2020-22.
+It outlines the behaviours and values that everyone working for the Council must demonstrate and the actions they must take in order to make this a reality.